Crypto Hot Wallet vs. Cold Wallet: Beginner’s Guide

 The answer ultimately lies with your preference and use cases.
 Below are some additional contextual use cases for you to consider when choosing between hot and cold wallets.

-The cons of hot wallets are arguably their lower security measures, and in some cases your dependency with exchanges should you opt with wallets from exchanges, such as Binance, Coinbase, etc.
+In terms of cons, hot wallets are considered to be less secure compared to cold wallets, and in some cases also the limitation of control over your assets should you opt for centralised wallet exchanges, such as Binance, Coinbase, etc.

 Crypto cold wallets by design prioritise security and protection of your assets above all else.
 That means a bit of compromise in terms of accessibility and usability, in exchange for arguably the most secure storage option for your crypto assets.